 “My parents taught me values, respect, order, everything that has helped me in life.
-Thats includes my ruggedness on pitch.
-They were very noble”
+That includes my ruggedness on the pitch.
+They were very noble.”

-As a kid, he got gifted in the sports thanks to little training from his dad.
-He was a fans favourite for his attitude which he puts down to his upbringing and battling through the youth system at his first club Velez Sarsfield.
+As a kid, he got gifted in sports thanks to training from his dad.
+He was a fan favourite for his attitude, which he puts down to his upbringing.
+Diego battled through the youth system at his first club Velez Sarsfield.

 Simeone’s father once revealed when his son will depart the Athletico Madrid and putting the likes of Arsenal, who are looking into Arsene Wenger’s eventual replacement, on red alert.

-Diego Simeone Childhood Story Plus Untold Biography Facts –The Divorce
+Diego Simeone Untold Biography – His Divorce Story:

-According to recent reports Diego and Carolina tried to save their marriage but to no avail, eventually decided to split up and started the divorced proceedings in the most amicable way for the sake of their sons.
+According to recent reports Diego and Carolina tried to save their marriage but to no avail, they eventually decided to split up and started the divorce proceedings in the most amicable way for the sake of their sons.

 After the divorce, Carolina Baldino competed in the Argentine version of Dancing with the Stars and Dancing on Ice.

-She also made her comeback to modeling that year and started hosting television shows.
+She also made her comeback to modelling that year and started hosting television shows.
 Luckily they started talking in 2011.
-She remained in Argentina while her ex husband signed with Atletico Madrid.
+She remained in Argentina while her ex-husband signed with Atletico Madrid.

 It is pertinent to note that Carla Pereyra is also from Argentina just like her man.
 Thou she has lived in Spain for about a decade.
 Her love life itself has been very complicated.

 The model actually became famous for her romance with the Spanish ballet and flamenco dancer Joaquín Cortés.